What Does The Canadian Consumer Spending Downturn Mean For You?

 Recommendations are one of the best ways for you and your staff to connect with your customers.

-Recommending items based on what your customer is shopping for or what they’ve purchased is a way to show that you understand your customer and know what they might like.
+Recommending items based on what your customer is shopping for or has purchased shows you understand them and know what they might like.

-It also shows your customers that you’re more focused on helping them find what they need, rather than selling to them for the sake of selling.
+It also shows your customers that you’re more focused on helping them find what they need than on selling for the sake of selling.

 While the uncertainty around money for many Canadians may make you feel like you need to offer discounts to encourage purchases and retain customers, this isn’t always necessary.

-Instead of discounting everything, you should focus on offering the right items for your customer in your store.
+Instead of discounting everything, you should focus on offering the right items for your customers in your store.

 Why?